terminusdb-labs/swipl-rs/swipl-fli/README.md

-# swipl-sys - low-level bindings for SWI-Prolog's foreign language interface
+# swipl-fli - low-level bindings for SWI-Prolog's foreign language interface
 This crate provides low-level bindings for SWI-Prolog's foreign language interface.
 The bindings are generated using [bindgen](https://rust-lang.github.io/rust-bindgen/).
 SWI-Prolog's header files and shared library are discovered by using the `swipl` binary found either on `PATH` or in the `SWIPL` environment variable.

 [Documentation](https://terminusdb-labs.github.io/swipl-rs/swipl_fli/)